arduino/arduino-cloud-cli/README.md

 ## Device commands

+Once a device has been created thorugh the provisioning procedure, it can be deleted by using the following command:
+`$ iot-cloud-cli device delete --id <deviceID>`

 Devices currently present on Arduino IoT Cloud can be retrieved by using this command:
 `$ iot-cloud-cli device list`